-Unless you count that one trip to Meadow Lake (population: 5,344) — “It’s almost a city” — Clarence Iron hasn’t left the tiny village Pinehouse Lake, Sask., in a year.
-He hasn’t called a hockey game waged by grown-ups in about a decade.
+Unless you count that one trip to Meadow Lake (population: 5,344) — “It’s almost a city” — Clarence Iron hadn’t left the tiny village of Pinehouse Lake, Sask., in a year.
+He hadn’t called a hockey game waged by grown-ups in about a decade.

-On Sunday, he’ll storm out of semi-retirement, find his way south and make history.
+On the Sunday after we spoke, he stormed out of semi-retirement, found his way south and made history.

-A rare voice of Cree hockey, play-by-play man Iron will team up with analyst and former NHLer John Chabot, and musician-turned-studio host Earl Wood to broadcast the first-ever NHL game in Plains Cree.
+A rare voice of Cree hockey, play-by-play man Iron teamed up with analyst and former NHLer John Chabot, and musician-turned-studio host Earl Wood to broadcast the first-ever NHL game in Plains Cree.

-“I still have it,” says Iron of this long-deferred dream come true.
+“I still have it,” said Iron of this long-deferred dream come true.
 “I get excited when I see two teams on the ice and I’m getting ready to call a game.”